seclution/frappe_app_template/README.md

 ## Adding Vendor Apps

-Use `git submodule add <repo> vendor/<name>` to include additional Frappe apps.
+Use `git submodule add <repo> vendor/<name>` to include further Frappe apps.
 After adding a repository trigger the *Update Vendor Apps* workflow or run `./setup.sh` locally (requires `jq`).
-When template repositories contain their own `vendor-repos.txt` the workflow automatically updates this list and clones the referenced apps.
+Template repositories may carry their own `vendor-repos.txt`; the workflow merges these lists so every required app is cloned automatically.

 ## Vendor Repository Types

-Two lists keep track of external sources:
+Three files keep track of external sources:

-1. `vendor-repos.txt` – reference repositories for the framework itself such as Frappe, ERPNext or HRMS.
+1. `apps.json` – default vendor apps like Frappe and Bench with their tag versions.
-2. `template-repos.txt` – additional templates that include their own
+2. `vendor-repos.txt` – additional framework repositories (e.g. ERPNext).
-   development instructions.
+3. `template-repos.txt` – optional templates that include their own development instructions.

 The update workflow clones both lists and adds any `instructions/` directories from the templates to `codex.json`.
 Follow those instructions together with this